UnlyEd/slack-codebuild/README.md

 The Incoming WebHook URL where messages will be posted (e.g. `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`)

-Set this variable in the advanced settings of your [CodeBuild](https://console.aws.amazon.com/codebuild/home) project.

 ### `AWS_REGION`

 The AWS region where the build is running.